WorkflowCenter-Repositories/FileZip-WF/README.md

 ![myimage-alt-tag](https://github.com/WorkflowCenter-Repositories/FileZip-WF/raw/master/Filezip.jpg)

-FileZip is a simple workflow for zipping a file
+FileZip is a simple workflow for zipping a file with password

   WF-Title: FileZip
   version: 1.0